-On the third night of the Yellow Road, Default meets Bracey Wray, and tries psycholy for the first time.
+On the second night of the Yellow Road, Default meets the dissembler, Bracey Wray, and tries psycholy for the first time.

-The Yellow Road reaches the end of it's journal, and Default returns home to Bracey's apartment.
+2025, 7/10 The Yellow Road reaches the end of its journal, and Default goes home to Bracey's apartment in North Mural.
 Kept dazed on a seemingly endless supply of psycholy and other drugs, Default stays here for the next seven months, save for half-infrequent trips out to local events in clubs and bars, and the occasional private party, where Bracey deals psycholy (among other narcotics) to the city's insular and aggressive scene of sensitives and other extremists.

 Over this half-year, the relationship between the dissembler and proto-psychic spirals into one of mutual obsession and self-destruction, with Default losing himself in the mind-shattering highs, and Bracey fixating on the world of Blue Hell that the other man seems able to see with such kaleidoscopic clarity.

 At a mutual acquaintence's birthday party, Bracey gets into a physical altercation with another guest, and is kicked out.
 The drug-addled Default is taken home by another party-goer, Adrian Zhan, who lets Default stay at his apartment under the alleged guise of helping Default recover from the long-overdue comedown.
 It takes little time for the two to become sexually involved, as Default loses himself in increasingly morbid fantasies and memories